MicrosoftDocs/winrt-api/windows.applicationmodel/startuptask.md

 Startup support for Desktop Bridge apps was introduced in the Windows 10 Anniversary Update (version 1607).
 Startup support for regular UWP apps was introduced in the Windows 10 Fall Creators Update (version 1709).

-An app must add the **windows.startup** extension category to its manifest in order to be activated at startup or when the user logs in.
+An app must add the `windows.startup` extension category to its manifest in order to be activated at startup or when the user logs in.
 Adding this extension will not, by itself, automatically cause the app start.

-Regular UWP apps must first be launched by the user, and the app must call [RequestEnableAsync](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.StartupTask#Windows_ApplicationModel_StartupTask_RequestEnableAsync) from a UI thread to trigger a user-consent prompt.
+Regular UWP apps must first be launched by the user, and they must call [RequestEnableAsync](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.StartupTask#Windows_ApplicationModel_StartupTask_RequestEnableAsync) from a UI thread to trigger a user-consent dialog.
 If the user consents, the UWP app will then start on startup or user log in.
+If **RequestEnableAsync** is called from a Desktop Bridge app, no user-consent dialog is shown.

 Desktop Bridge apps can set their startup tasks to **Enabled** in the manifest, in which case they do not need to call [RequestEnableAsync](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.StartupTask#Windows_ApplicationModel_StartupTask_RequestEnableAsync).
 However, the user must launch the Desktop Bridge app at least once before it will launch at startup or user login in.

 For both Desktop Bridge apps and regular UWP apps, the user is in control, and can change the enabled state of your app at any time via the **Startup** tab in Task Manager.

+UWP startup apps start minimized.

 The extension declaration is different depending on whether it is for a Desktop Bridge app or a regular UWP app.

-### Desktop Bridge App extension
+### Desktop Bridge App startup task extension

 ```xml
 <Package xmlns:uap5="http://schemas.microsoft.com/appx/manifest/uap/windows10/5"...>